enjalot/wwsd/README.md

 ## Tools

-This workshop will cover the following Javascript libraries, by the end you will have had hands on experience with each one.
+This workshop will cover the following Javascript libraries, by the end you will have had hands-on experience with each one.
 We will see first-hand which tool is best for the job in different situations.

 * [Leaflet](http://leafletjs.com)